brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 8 bht.md

 # Philippians 1:8 Commentary Help Text

 ## BHT:
-Paul's love for the Philippians is not driven by his own heart, but by Christ Jesus dwelling within him.
-This real spiritual love is a portion of Christ's love, which yearns in all who are united to Him.
-Paul's deep affection for the Philippians is not merely based on natural feelings, but is rooted in his devotion to Christ.
-It is in the very heart of Jesus Christ that this heartfelt love originates, moving Paul in the tender mercies and bowels of Jesus Christ.
+In Paul, it is not Paul that lives, but Christ Jesus: therefore Paul is moved, not in his own heart, but in that of Christ Jesus.
+My yearning love to you is not merely from natural affection, but from devotedness to Christ Jesus.
+All real spiritual love is but a portion of Christ's love which yearns in all who are united to Him.
+And as God is my witness, I can solemnly appeal to Him for the truth of my affection and desire for your welfare.

 ## Choicest Commentary Quotes:
 ### Henry Alford: